-The hospital community in Orange County has established a post-discharge, recuperative care program for homeless patients admitted to inpatient care and ready for discharge into recovery.
-Hospitals refer patients on a voluntary basis and pay for all care and administrative services associated with the program.
-A centralized business model provides hospitals with a single point of contact for referring patients into the program that is managed by the National Health Foundation (NHF) which screens and approves patients for placement within four hours from the time hospitals submit applications.
 The Illumination Foundation, which provides services under contract to NHF, provides basic medical oversight through certified nursing assistants.
 Hospitals are eligible to be reimbursed a small percentage of their costs when referring patients into the program whose care was covered by the County program for the uninsured.
 NHF and the Illumination Foundation also routinely distribute informational communications and updates to hospitals, conduct briefings for hospital discharge planners to review protocols, and identify and address administrative challenges.
 In addition, Illumination Foundation case managers assist clients in finding permanent medical homes, connect them to permanent housing, and provide other services leading to self-sufficiency.
+A number of other agencies also work together in various roles to ensure housing for the mentally ill in Orange County, including OC Community Services, Mercy House, Friendship Shelter, Community Care Licensing, and the California Hispanic Commission on Drugs and Alcohol.

-Residential care facilities also provide supportive housing for persons with disabilities.
+Residential care facilities provide supportive housing for persons with disabilities.
 The following types of facilities are available in Orange County:

 - Adult Day Care Facilities (ADCF): Facilities of any capacity that provide programs for frail elderly and developmentally and/or mentally disabled adults in a day care setting. - Adult Residential Facilities (ARF): Facilities of any capacity that provide 24-hour non-medical care for adults ages 18 through 59, who are unable to provide for their own daily needs.
-Adults may be physically handicapped, developmentally disabled, and/or mentally disabled. - Group Homes: Facilities of any capacity and provide 24-hour non-medical care and supervision to children in a structured environment.
+Adults may be physically handicapped, developmentally disabled, and/or mentally disabled.

+- Group Homes: Facilities of any capacity and provide 24-hour non-medical care and supervision to children in a structured environment.
 Group Homes provide social, psychological, and behavioral programs for troubled youths. - Residential Care Facilities for the Elderly (RCFE): Facilities that provide care, supervision and assistance with activities of daily living, such as bathing and grooming.
 They may also provide incidental medical services under special care plans.